 In researching her upcoming historical fiction series about the Orphan Trains, The Orphan Train Saga, Author Sherry A. Burton has put together several presentations that are sure to entertain persons of all ages.
 Sherry incorporates a visual aid presentation to keep the audience involved.
-During her forty-five-minute presentation, Sherry’s goal is to entertain, enlighten and educate the minds of everyone in attendance.
+During her presentation, Sherry’s goal is to entertain, enlighten and educate the minds of everyone in attendance.
 Sherry’s presentations are perfect for schools, Libraries, Colleges, Historical Society’s, Woman’s Groups, or anyone wishing to discover tidbits of hidden history.
 The Lectures generally last about an hour and are followed by a Q & A session.
 If you would like a lengthier program, Sherry would be happy to tailor something to better suit your needs.

 The History of the Orphan Trains